 He saw no such thing.

-I'm doing well and uh let me just add that you left out uh the passing of Fidel Castro vivid demonstration of the left's inability to tell the truth about a man who was a vicious dictator who locked up thousands and who drove hundreds of thousands off the island so it's really been a very busy weekend.
+And let me just add that you left out the passing of Fidel Castro and the vivid demonstration of the left's inability to tell the truth about a man who was a vicious dictator who locked up thousands and who drove hundreds of thousands off the island.

-Yeah and to hear people talk about Castro in the way that they are is you know he was a brutal murdering thieving dictator.
+Yeah, and to hear people talk about Castro in the way that they are is, you know, he was a brutal, murdering, thieving dictator.

-I don't know what else what you can say good about this man but people are threading the needle and they're finding every way they possibly can to say nice things about a murdering dictator I find that shocking well the elite media and and the left wing academics have always loved people who are anti-American.
+I don't know what you can say good about this man, but people are threading the needle and they're finding every way they possibly can to say nice things about a murdering dictator.

 And Fidel was sort of the most romantic of the anti-Americans.